easbarba/zae/README.md

 # Distro

-Unified commands to manage system packages of distributions boxes.
+An extensible runner of distributions packages manager commands.

 <pre>
 Ain't ya just annoyed of having to recall all those different commands of every